BrandonKowalski/slot/README.md

 shader collection.
 At exactly 3x it reduces to a 3 by 3 table, which is what ships here rather than the shader.

-The sounds are a recording of me shoving a cartridge into my childhood GBA.
+The cart sounds are a recording of me shoving a cartridge into my childhood GBA.

 ## AI Disclosure